google/oss-fuzz/docs/glossary.md

 Or **test corpus**, or **fuzzing corpus**.<BR>
 A set of [test inputs](#test-input).
 In most contexts, it refers to a set of minimal test inputs that generate maximal code coverage.

+## Cross-pollination
+The term is taken from botany, where one plant pollinates a plant of another variety.
+In fuzzing, cross-pollination means using a corpus for one [fuzz target](#fuzz-target) to expand a [corpus](#corpus) for another fuzz target.
+For example, if there are two libraries that process the same common data format, it is often benefitial to cross-pollinate their respective corpora.

 ## Fuzz Target
 Or **Target Function**, or **Fuzzing Target Function**, or **Fuzzing Entry Point**.<BR>
 A function to which we apply fuzzing.
 A [specific signature](http://libfuzzer.info#fuzz-target) is required for OSS-Fuzz.